drand/website/docs/about/contributing.md

 ## Documentation

+This documentation platform is constantly growing, evolving, and being updated.
+If you've got a feature request, or want something clarifiying, feel free to [raise it here](https://github.com/drand/website/issues).

 Found an error in the drand docs?
 You can file an issue in the [GitHub repository](https://github.com/drand/website/issues).
-If you've got a feature request, or want something clarifiying, feel free to [raise it here](https://github.com/drand/website/issues).

-This documentation platform is constatly growing, evolving, and being updated.
-If you'd like to test upcomming documentation, take a look at [beta.drand.love](https://beta.drand.love), that's the staging area before new content gets pushed into the main [drand.love](https://drand.love) website.

 ## Submitting issues